RodZill4/material-maker/addons/material_maker/doc/nodes_transform.rst

-Filter nodes
+Transform nodes
 ------------

-The generator nodes are nodes that do not accept any input and generate one or several images.
+The transform nodes are nodes that affect the geometry of their input.

 .. toctree::
+	:maxdepth: 1

 	node_transform
 	node_transform_kaleidoscope